yy94088/paper/GraphTranslator.md

 1. To break this dilemma, we propose to bridge the pretrained graph model（GM） and LLM by a Translator, named GraphTranslator, aiming to leverage GM to handle the pre-defined tasks effectively and utilize the extended interface of LLMs to offer various open-ended tasks for GM.
 2. To train such Translator, we propose a Producer capable of constructing the graph-text alignment data along node information, neighbor information and model information.

-#### Challenge：

-1. There exists a significant modality gap between the pre-trained GM and LLM, due to their differences in data format and processing mechanisms.
-2. There lacks alignment data for bridging GM and LLM.
-Without natural alignment data, it’s difficult to train models to understand and translate between the two modalities (node embeddings and textual tokens) effectively.

 #### Contributions：